-But support for conservative politicians like Trump and Cruz discomfits many transgender people. “[Jenner] has expressed on the show that she’s concerned about the national debt,” McBride said.
+But support for conservative politicians like Trump and Cruz has raised eyebrows among many in the trans community. “[Jenner] has expressed on the show that she’s concerned about the national debt,” McBride said.
 “But Ted Cruz isn’t the anti-deficit candidate, he’s the anti-LGBT candidate.”

-The LGBT community had high hopes that Jenner’s public transition would finally shine a much-needed light on the “T” section of their community, often ignored and overlooked even by their gay peers.
+LGBT advocates had high hopes that Jenner’s public transition would finally shine a much-needed light on the “T” section of their community, often ignored and overlooked even by their gay peers.

 But all that goodwill and excitement seem to have evaporated into thin air — as has Jenner’s mainstream popularity.
 Sunday’s episode of “I Am Cait” drew 745,000 viewers and a 0.3 rating among adults 18-49, down more than 500,000 from the Season 1 finale, and nearly 2 million down from the series premiere.